gavinlyonsrepo/Display_Lib_RPI/extra/doc/ssd1331/README.md

 For functions that accept a 16 bit color value.
 There is list of pre-defined colors in the 'colors' folder in doc.

+### Advanced screen buffer mode

+Advanced screen buffer mode.
+There is advanced buffer mode where the code writes to a global screen buffer instead of the VRAM of display.
+It is off by default more details at readme, which is in the 'doc' folder [at link.](../buffer_mode/README.md)

 ## Hardware

 Connections as setup in main.cpp test file.